reshmabidikar/slate/source/includes/_account.md

 ## Bundle

 This endpoint provides an API to list the Bundles associated with this account.
-A Bundle is a set of Subscriptions.
+A Bundle is a set of Subscriptions and related information.
 See [Bundle](#bundle) for details on Bundles.

 ### Retrieve bundles for account

-This endpoint is used to list all `Bundle`s associated with this account.
+This endpoint is used to list all `Bundles` associated with this account.
 It is possible to limit the list to a specific Bundle external key, or to a list of Bundle Ids.

 **HTTP Request**